Marcelo Rebelo de Sousa: Health

 On 11 January 2021, Marcelo Rebelo de Sousa tested positive for COVID-19, after a contact with a positive case in his staff.
 He was reportedly asymptomatic, and canceled his appointments, opting to remain in self-isolation.
 Three further COVID-19 tests yielded negative results.
 Some physicians said that a false positive PCR-RT test, although possible, was unlikely, and tentatively attributed the subsequent negative tests to a low viral load.
-On 13 January, however, the Lisbon and Tagus Valley regional public health authority confirmed that the President was considered to have had a low-risk exposure, and was therefore simply under passive surveillance for two weeks: the President was instructed that he could resume his agenda save for any events in crowded public places.
+On 13 January, however, the Lisbon and Tagus Valley regional public health authority confirmed that the president was considered to have had a low-risk exposure, and was therefore simply under passive surveillance for two weeks: the president was instructed that he could resume his agenda save for any events in crowded public places.

 In December 2021, he underwent planned surgery to remove two inguinal hernias at the Military Hospital in Lisbon.

 On 5 July 2023, Marcelo Rebelo de Sousa collapsed during a visit to the NOVA University School of Science and Technology, in Almada.
 He was taken to Santa Cruz Hospital "as a precaution".
-His chief of staff, Fernando Frutuoso de Melo, assured the situation was probably due to the heat and to the President's "heavy schedule".
-After being submitted to several medical exams, the President was discharged four hours later, with a Holter monitor, and addressed journalists on his way out from the hospital, saying he had had an episode of low blood pressure since he had skipped lunch — as he usually does, replacing it with Fortimel, a medical nutrition supplement — and had been offered a glass of warm moscatel shortly before he fainted that "must have upset, probably, [his] digestion".
-The physicians recommended rest, though the President's personal physician, Daniel de Matos, remarked their recommendation would in all likelihood fall on deaf ears.
-His scheduled presence at several events was nonetheless cancelled until 9 July, but the President recorded video messages to be displayed at those events.
+His chief of staff, Fernando Frutuoso de Melo, assured the situation was probably due to the heat and to the president's "heavy schedule".
+After being submitted to several medical exams, the president was discharged four hours later, with a Holter monitor, and addressed journalists on his way out from the hospital, saying he had had an episode of low blood pressure since he had skipped lunch — as he usually does, replacing it with Fortimel, a medical nutrition supplement — and had been offered a glass of warm moscatel shortly before he fainted that "must have upset, probably, [his] digestion".
+The physicians recommended rest, though the president's personal physician, Daniel de Matos, remarked their recommendation would in all likelihood fall on deaf ears.
+His scheduled presence at several events was nonetheless cancelled until 9 July, but the president recorded video messages to be displayed at those events.
 Only indoor audiences at Belém Palace remained scheduled.

+On 1 December 2025, Marcelo Rebelo de Sousa was admitted to University Hospital of São João, in Porto, for urgent surgery due to an incarcerated hernia, after feeling unwell.